Table of Contents

-- Shipping of baggage, and sample or display material between your regular and temporary work locations.
+- Shipping of baggage, sample or display material between your regular and temporary work locations.

 How to Track Your Travel Expenses

-If you plan on tracking your mileage and other expenses for tax purposes, then you need to keep clear records.
+If you plan to track your mileage and other expenses for tax purposes, then you need to keep clean tax records.
 Here are some tips:

 At the end of the year, add your related travel expenses.
-You will use this information to fill out Form 2016, Employee Business Expenses (pdf), or Form 2016-EZ, Unreimbursed Employee Business Expenses (pdf) – Form 2106 instructions.
+You will use this information to fill out Form 2106, Employee Business Expenses (PDF), or Form 2016-EZ, Unreimbursed Employee Business Expenses (PDF) – Form 2106 instructions.
 You will use this information when you fill out tax Form 1040.

 Exceptions to Travel Deductions

 You cannot claim mileage or other expenses that are reimbursed.
-For example, some Guard or Reserve units pay for lodging when their members travel from out of town for drill weekends.
+For example, some Guard or reserve units pay for lodging when their members travel from out of town for drill weekends.
 If your unit puts you up in a hotel for your drill weekend or reimburses your expense, you cannot also claim that as a tax deduction.
-That would be double dipping, and fraudulent.
-You cannot also claim mileage expenses if you unit reimburses you for the miles you drove.
+That would be double-dipping, and fraudulent.
+You cannot also claim mileage expenses if your unit reimburses you for the miles you drove.
 This goes for all related expenses and possible reimbursements.

 2018 Tax Year Changes